يَا أَيُّهَا الَّذِينَ آمَنُوا أَطِيعُوا اللَّهَ وَرَسُولَهُ وَلَا تَوَلَّوْا عَنْهُ وَأَنتُمْ تَسْمَعُونَ

 আর তাদের অন্তর্ভুক্ত হয়ো না, যারা বলে যে, আমরা শুনেছি, অথচ তারা শোনেনা।

 - An order from Allah, the legislator and Rasulullah sallillahu alaihi wa sallam has to be obeyed.
-That indeed defines what it is being a Muslim.
+That indeed defines what it means to be a Muslim.
 He hears, he obeys.
-(But only when he is confirmed upon checking that it is from Allah and from Rasulullah and there is no doubt about it)
+(But only when he is confirmed upon checking that it is from Allah and from Rasulullah, and there is no doubt about it)

-- If you do not, then you are doing an act similar to those who only listens but do not obey.
+- If you do not, then you are doing an act similar to those who only listen but do not obey.
 So, who are those?
 Munafiq and Kafir?
-Surprisingly Allah mentions this is the characteristics of kafirs.
+Surprisingly, Allah mentions that this is the characteristic of the Kuffar.

-Can you internalize the meaning of this?
-Or do you have to seek Ulama’s advice to understand this?
+Can you internalise the meaning of this?
+Or do you have to seek the Ulama’s advice to understand this?

 And that’s just one aspect of these Ayat.

-- If anything Allah say is obligatory (Fard) then obeying Rasulullah is obligatory, isn’t it?
-Simple math!
+- If anything Allah says is obligatory (Fard), then obeying Rasulullah is obligatory, isn’t it?

-- In other ways, can’t we say, if Allah’s order is Fard, any order from Rasulullah also Fard? (a simple example is, if an order from a CEO has to be followed then isn’t the order from a Manager, who were appointed by the CEO, has to be followed?
-Can anybody working in an organisation say to an order from a Manager that ‘it is just optional (just sunnah), I obey the order from CEO only’ and then would he be able to continue working in that org?
+Simple math! - In other words, can’t we say, if Allah’s order is Fard, any order from Rasulullah is also Fard?
+(A simple example is, if an order from a CEO has to be followed, then isn’t the order from a Manager, who was appointed by the CEO, also followed?
+Can anybody working in an organisation say to an order from a manager it is just optional (just sunnah), I obey the order from the CEO only’, and then would he be able to continue working in that org?
 What do you think?)

 - So how come the Ummah has a mind-set that Rasulullah’s orders are just ‘Sunnah’?

-I read many Hadiths in English translations and I cautiously look the Arabic text which clearly mention that ‘Rasulullah ordered’, in Arabic it is ‘Amr’. like an example I put in the Hadith below.
-But what worries me, surprise me that the ummah knows those ‘orders’ and they act on those ‘orders’ as ‘just sunnah’!
+I read many Hadiths in English translations, and I cautiously look at the Arabic text, which clearly mentions that ‘Rasulullah ordered’, in Arabic it is ‘Amr’. like an example I put in the Hadith below.
+But what worries me, surprises me that the ummah knows those ‘orders’ and they act on those ‘orders’ as ‘just sunnah’!
 Ridiculous!
 Only this happens because Muslims leased their brain to Ulama!
-Allah never ask to go to an Ulama to seek knowledge but only when you don’t know, rather how many times Allah said, ‘Do not you think?’
+Allah never asks to go to an Ulama to seek knowledge, but only when you don’t know, rather, how many times Allah said, ‘Don’t you think?’

-Now, it doesn’t mean I discourage you for not going to Ulema for learning, what I encourage you is, think yourself first.
-EARN knowledge of deen by your own effort because Allah promised you huge reward for that!
-But how you start and then how you think you understanding right?
-Reading this will give you some ideas In Shaa Allah.
-And Allah knows best.
+Now, it doesn’t mean I discourage you from not going to Ulema for learning, what I encourage you is to think for yourself first.
+EARN knowledge of Deen by your own effort because Allah promised you a huge reward for that!

 What is it?
-Isn’t it not clear to understand?
+Isn’t it clear to understand?

 Discover more from Mapping My Journey to Jannatul Firdous, En Shaa Allah!